dextermallo/oscp-swiss/README.md

 > it is powerful when you have a set of frequent-used tools.
 For example:
 > ```bash
 > # under /script/extension.sh
-> # I have a set of utilities that I often use for enumurate on Windows
+> # I have a set of utilities that I often use for enumerate on Windows
 > windows_family=( $windows_mimikatz_x64 $windows_winpeas_x64 $windows_powerview $windows_powerup ... )
 >
 > # I can easily get all of them on the target VM by: